-It’s almost always a minimal cost for brake light bulb replacement as a bulb is $5 to 10 dollars and the labour charge is between $10 and 20 dollars, although some designs are slightly more.
+It’s almost always a minimal cost for brake light bulb replacement as a bulb is $5 to $10 and the labour charge is between $10 and $20, although some designs are slightly more.

-Cars driven in stop-and-go urban traffic are likely to experience brake light bulb outages two or three times as frequently as highway cars.
+Cars driven in stop-and-go urban traffic are likely to experience brake light bulb outages two or three times as frequently vehicles used mainly for highway driving.

 Brake Light Bulb Replacement